sraaphorst/spelunker/src/thickmaze/README.md

 This is useful, as it means that every algorithm that generates `Maze`s can also generate `ThickMaze`s via the homomorphism.

-Here's an example of a 25 by 20 randomizd depth-first search `Maze`:
+Here's an example of a 25 by 20 randomized depth-first search `Maze`:

 ```
 ┌───────┬───────────────────┬─────────┬─────┬─────┐